 That is because the customer’s happiness is the new growth mark in SaaS startups.

 Customer-provider relationships should be the vanguard of operations.
-Since SaaS startups depend on recurring revenue, nurturing relationships with customers is a must, in order to ensure revenue stability.
+Since SaaS startups depend on recurring revenue, nurturing relationships with customers is a must, to ensure revenue stability.

 4. Adopt the Lean Model